 At SEOReseller, we have specific guidelines to our methodology when it comes to keyword density and grouping.
 We advise partners to have:

 When you’re grouping keywords, make sure they are syntactically and semantically related to one another.
-You can’t include the terms “digital marketing service” and “digital marketing agency” into one keyword group for the sole reason that they have different context.
+You can’t include the terms “digital marketing service” and “digital marketing agency” into one keyword group for the sole reason that they have different contexts.

 Challenges in Keyword Selection